dgarg-10/uw-resource-finder/README.md

 I picked Supabase for the managed Postgres instance, hosted dashboard, and built-in auth.
 This creates a tradeoff, as I have a free-tier limit, but the underlying database is still standard Postgres if I ever need to migrate.

+## Technical Decisions

+For the AI recommendations, I implemented a RAG (Retrieval-Augmented Generation) pattern rather than letting Claude answer from its training data alone.
+On each request, the backend retrieves all building data and current-day hours from PostgreSQL, formats it into a system prompt with the current Pacific Time, and sends it to Claude Sonnet.
+This grounds every recommendation in real data, so the model knows exactly what's open right now instead of guessing from potentially outdated training knowledge.

+I applied different rate limits depending on the endpoint — 100 requests/minute as a default across the API, but 10 requests/minute on the `/api/recommend` endpoint specifically to control Anthropic API costs.
+The rate limiter returns structured JSON errors so the frontend can show the user a specific "too many requests" message rather than a generic failure.

+Favorites are stored in PostgreSQL but identified by a randomly generated browser ID saved in localStorage rather than requiring user authentication.
+The tradeoff is that favorites don't sync across devices, but for a campus tool where most students access it from one device, avoiding a full auth system with huge overhead.